PhenomDevel/PhenomRaidTools/README.md

 ## Feature Requests
-- Add condition counter for timer (timer only starts after the condition was met x times)

 - Add trigger for `DBM` / `BW` - On hold

 - Be able to configure multiple conditions for each trigger.
 Like trigger on `ENCOUNTER_START` *or* `SPELL_CAST_SUCCESS/123`